 Once a trend, biophilic design is becoming a necessity for keeping people grounded and their spirits high.
 All things gardening is trending and we are no longer talking only about decorative plants, but fruits and vegetables too.

-When tackling a new design project make sure to check with your clients if they contemplate taking this path and whether you should explore gardening potentials of their space.
+When tackling a new design project make sure to check with your clients if they contemplate taking this path and whether you should explore the gardening potential of their space.

 Health and well-being are in focus.
 We are becoming more open to new ideas and lifestyles that can improve hygiene and air quality at home.
 Technologies such as UV lamps, cleaning robots, voice activated home gadgets and indoor air quality monitors and purifiers are gaining momentum, but so are the products that support a more healthy lifestyle (conscious materials, sustainable fabrics, diffusers, etc.).

-Going further, sustainability will be a driving force in both the future interior trends and industry.
+Going further, sustainability will be a driving force in both future interior trends and industry.
 Independent food and energy production will be critical for the success of any society, but we will also be seeing this trend emerging at personal properties.
-Solar panels, zero-energy buildings, home gardening and independent water supplies are no longer a niche topic.
+Solar panels, zero-energy buildings, home gardening, and independent water supplies are no longer niche topics.